Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-22-22 - Concurrency.md

 Multiple producer threads create data that is then handled by consumer threads

 ### Pipeline
-Task is divided into a series of subtasks where each subtasks are handled by the threads
+Task is divided into a series of subtasks where each subtask is handled by the threads

 ### Defer work with background thread
 One thread performs non-critical work in the background.